-Other income (expense), net for the first quarter of 2020 and 2019 consisted of expenses of \$5.9 million and \$1.9 million, respectively.
-During the first quarter of 2020, we had realized and unrealized losses on foreign currency transactions of \$6.8 million, compared to realized and unrealized losses of \$3.5 million for 2019.
+Other income (expense), net for nine months ended September 30, 2020 and 2019 consisted of net expenses of \$1.1 million and net income of \$3.5 million, respectively.
+During the nine months ended September 30, 2020, we had realized and unrealized losses on foreign currency transactions of \$1.5 million, compared to realized and unrealized losses of \$1.1 million for 2019.
 These unrealized losses are driven primarily by intercompany balances denominated in currencies other than our functional currency, the U.S. Dollar.
-Additionally, we had interest income of \$1.4 million in the first quarter of 2020, compared to \$1.6 million in the first quarter of 2019.
-The increase in interest expense of \$0.6 million in the first quarter of 2020 is attributable to our Credit Facility, which we entered into in May 2019 and was therefore not in place in the first quarter of 2019.
+Additionally, we had interest income of \$2.9 million in the nine months ended September 30, 2020, compared to \$5.5 million for same period in 2019.
+This decline in interest income is attributable to market conditions associated with our marketable debt securities as well as a decline in our investment portfolio balance due to cash usage for operations.
+Interest expense increased by \$0.8 million in the nine months ended September 30, 2020 as compared to the same period in 2019, and is attributable to interest payment under our Credit Facility, which we entered into in May 2019 and was therefore not in place in the entire first nine months of 2019.